Samxarifa/Portfolio-Site/src/posts/first-post.md

 ```

 This is code for this website to check for manual light or dark mode on page load.

+---

+## Things I Learned

+-   The basics of Svelte and SvelteKit
+-   Coding in TypeScript
+-   Github (Including multiple branches and merging between the two)
+-   How to write "posts" in markdown format

+---

 ## Links